 THE OLYMPIC CHARTER http://www.olympic.org/ioc/e/facts/charter/charter_movement/e.html

-the IOC "leads the fight against doping in sport and participation in the
+This site is about the IOC and it's functions.
+It shows that the IOC "leads the fight against doping in sport and participation in the international fight against drugs"

 THIS IS YOUR ATHLETE ON DRUGS http://multihome.www.desert.net/ww/09-14-98/austin_xtra_feature2.html